Civil Air Transport Flight 10

 Civil Air Transport Flight 10 was a passenger flight from the now-closed Kai Tak Airport in Hong Kong to Songshan Airport in Taipei, Taiwan.
-The flight was operated by a Boeing 727-92C with registration B-1018 and named "Super Cuihua."
-On 16 February 1968, the aircraft crashed into a Hunan village in Linkou Township, Taipei County (now Linkou District, New Taipei City), killing 21 of the 63 people on board as well as one person on the ground.
+The flight CT-010 was operated by a Boeing 727-92C with registration B-1018.
+On 16 February 1968, the aircraft crashed into Hunan village in Linkou Township, Taipei County (now Linkou District, New Taipei City), killing 21 people on board as well as one person on the ground.
 42 people were injured.

 Accident

-On the evening of 16 February 1968, B-1018 was flying from Hong Kong to Taipei Songshan Airport under the command of captain Stuart E. Dew, an unnamed first officer, and an unnamed flight engineer.
-Captain Hugh Hicks, the director of the airline's flight operations, was initially in the cockpit jumpseat, though Dew later let him perform the landing.
+On the evening of 16 February 1968, B-1018 was flying from Hong Kong to Taipei Songshan Airport under the command of captain Stuart E. Dew and captain Hugh Hicks.
 Taipei's approach control cleared Flight 10 for an ILS approach and then transferred the flight to the tower control.
-The direction and heading of the plane were normal and the weather was clear.
-When Captain Hicks suddenly noticed that the aircraft's altitude had dropped too low, he pushed the throttles in an attempt to perform a go-around.
-As the plane touched ground, the cockpit voice recorder recorded him screaming: "Go to hell!"
+The direction and heading of the plane were normal, and the weather was clear, until Captain Hicks suddenly noticed the aircraft's altitude had dropped too low.
+He pushed the throttles in an attempt to perform a go-around.
+As the plane touched ground, the flight recorder recorded Captain Dew screaming: "Go to hell!"
 The aircraft then crashed into houses and burst into flames.

-Firefighters and the United States military assisted to the rescue.
+Firefighters from Songshan Airport and the U.S. military personnel from Shu Lin Kou Air Station nearby assisted in the rescue.
+In the end, 21 of the 63 people on the aircraft were killed, along with one farmer on the ground.